Council of Heads of Australasian Herbaria

 From 1989-1996, she was Senior Principal Research Scientist and Program Leader of the Australian Flora Resources & Management program, CSIRO Plant Industry, Canberra.

 In 1989, she was appointed Director, Australian National Herbarium.
-She still holds this position today.

 In 1994, she took on the Directorship of the newly formed Centre for Plant Biodiversity Research, CSIRO Plant Industry.
 She has promoted plant systematic research by expanding her institution's activities in this area.